ibexa/documentation-user/docs/getting_started/discover_ui.md

 ## Dashboard

 The first screen that you see after logging in is [Dashboard](dashboard.md).
-It is default dashboard and contains selected blocks.
+It is the default dashboard and contains selected blocks.

 ![Dashboard](dashboard.png "Dashboard")

-You can also customize dashboard.
+You can customize the dashboard by changing the blocks and the layout.
 For more information, see [Work with dashboard](work_with_dashboard.md).

 ## Menu